Domenico Savatta, MD FACS

-Dr. Savatta is a partner at New Jersey Urology, one of the largest urology groups in the United States
+Dr. Domenico Savatta is a partner at New Jersey Urology, one of the largest urology groups in the United States.

 Dr. Domenico Savatta has been practicing in West Orange, NJ since 2003.
 He strives to care for each patient as he would a family member.
 Whether the problem is easy to fix or complicated, he understands the patient’s concerns and will tailor the treatment plan for each patient’s individual needs.

 He has been pioneering robotic surgery since 2004 and has contributed to the advancement of the field of urologic robotic surgery.
 Dr. Savatta has expertise in minimally-invasive robotic and laparoscopic surgery for prostate, kidney, and bladder cancers.
 Dr. Savatta has combined his undergraduate training in engineering with his surgical training in open and laparoscopic surgery to provide state-of-the-art treatments for all urologic disorders.
 Dr. Savatta’s goal is to provide the most compassionate and informative care while preserving and maximizing patients quality of life.

 Dr. Savatta has been an early adopter of technology and is available for second opinions and management through in person visits at his Rahway and West Orange offices or through the NJU Telemedicine service.

 Dr. Savatta started his robotic surgery practice at Newark Beth Israel in 2004.
 NBI was the first hospital in the Saint Barnabas Helath Care System to have a Da Vinci robot.
 NBI became the first hospital on the east coast to have a da Vinci S robot and Dr. Savatta performed the first robotic surgery with it on March 13, 2006.
 The patient had a prostate that weighed almost 200 grams (30 is normal) and had multiple prior prostate operations.